CFSAN-Biostatistics/RIPS/README.md

   - "neighbor_isolate" : Links to the NCBI PD browser search for that isolate's PDT accession number.
 You might need to use the horzontal scroll bar to view this.

 ### Data tabs
+There are two data tabs, "Main View" and "All data" located just above the Focal table.
+The default is "Main View"

+The alternative "All data" tab allows users to see pairwise comparisons between focal and neighbor isolates of all the data passing filter.
+This table has a search bar that seraches across all available columns.
+The search behaviour is default R datatable behaviour.